-- Obtain a score of 80 or higher on the TOEFL iBT (this corresponds to 550 on the old TOEFL test) or 6.3 overall on the IELTS—only applies if they are foreign students whose native language is not English.
-The University Graduate School has a list of countries that are exempt from this requirement.
+- International students whose native language is not English must submit TOEFL or IELTS scores.
+(Note: a score of 80 or higher on the TOEFL iBT (this corresponds to 550 on the old TOEFL test) or 3 overall on the IELTS.
+The University Graduate School has a list of countries that are exempt from this requirement.)

 Graduation Requirements for the program:

 The Engineering and Computing Education (ECED) doctoral program aims to prepare students:

 - To conduct and direct research in engineering or computing education,

 - To design and assess inclusive, innovative, and effective educational experiences in engineering, computing, and/or engineering and computing education,